autocore-ai/AutowareAuto/docs/howto/lgsvl.md

 Now start your favorite browser and go to http://localhost:8080 where simulations can be configured.

 Follow the instructions in https://www.lgsvlsimulator.com/docs/autoware-auto-instructions/#run-simulator-alongside-autowareauto to configure the Lexus model to use the ROS 2 bridge.

+For a sensor json configuration that works out of the box, use the file in the AutowareAuto repository: `lgsvl-sensors.json`.